navymerianda/tech-blog/content/post/Azure Service Bus Performance Testing.md

 ---
 title: "Azure Service Bus Performance Testing"
-date: 2018-07-09
+date: 2018-07-18
 tags: ["azure", "service", "bus", "cloud", "python", "performance", "testing"]
 draft: false
 ---

-##Azure Service Bus Tests In Python
+## Azure Service Bus Tests In Python

 There was a requirement from the team to test the performance of Azure Service Bus using python scripts.
 It was stated that this approach would make the overall system tests easier to run once it was in production with just a couple of scripts.